More than 800 people helped already by the Glastonbury Coronavirus Support Network

 A diverse range of dedicated volunteers of all ages and backgrounds are helping the community

+with shopping, prescription collection and telephone support.
 More than 800 people have now been supported, often with routine requests and at times they have helped with very specific needs, such as collecting batteries for hearing aids, sourcing a freezer and help to find a cleaner.
+Residents accessing the service say time and again that knowing that the service is availablehas been a huge weight off their mind when they have felt completely isolated.

 The co-ordination team are keen to ensure that Glastonbury residents are aware of the "positive

-Tracey said: "I feel very lucky to be healthy and able to help, it helps me if I focus on what I can
+by the residents he has helped.
+Tracey said: "I feel very lucky to be healthy and able to help, it helps me if I focus on what I cando, rather than worry.

 "This is what community is all about, to help each other.
 So many people are unable to go out - I feel lucky to have a mission, to feel a sense of purpose and satisfaction.